hpluska/APCompSciA/projects/TextStatistics/README.md

 # Text Statistics

 ## Project Overview
 In this program, you are going to implement a program that analyzes text files to generate some useful statistics.
-We will provide plain text versions of several books and articles (e.g. Alice in Wonderland, The Gettysburg Address, etc.) for you to analyze using your program.
+I will provide plain text versions of several books and articles (e.g. Alice in Wonderland, The Gettysburg Address, etc.) for you to analyze using your program.

 ## Objectives